Autoimmune thyroid disorders are the most common cause of thyroid dysfunction but often go undiagnosed due to inadequate testing.

 Thyroid-immune dysfunction occurs when the immune system produces antibodies that directly target the small butterfly-shaped thyroid.

-The Tests For Thyroid-Immune Dysfunction You Need To Know About
+The Simple Tests For Thyroid-Immune Dysfunction You Need To Know About

 To make things easier, here’s the list of lab tests I normally recommend to help get to the root of thyroid dysfunction.